songlinl/btp-mission-orchestration/setup/create-object-store.md

     aws s3 cp <source> <target> [--options]
     ```
     > **s3 cp Example**
-    > The following example copies a local file from your current working directory to the Amazon S3 bucket with the s3 cp command.
+    > The following example copies a local file from your current working directory to the Amazon S3 bucket with the s3 cp command. <your-bucket-name> is the value of “bucket” in the service key.
     > ```
-    > aws s3 cp filename.txt s3://amzn-s3-demo-bucket
+    > aws s3 cp filename.txt s3://your-bucket-name
     > ```

     ![](img/objectstore10.png)

+5. Verify the files uploaded into the S3 bucket.
+    ```
+    aws s3 ls s3://your-bucket-name
+    ```